IshankSinghal/VibeWire/README.md

-Vibeire - A Full-Stack Real-Time Chat Application
+VibeWire - A Full-Stack Real-Time Chat Application

 Chatting is a feature-rich real-time chat application built using React, Vite, and Radix UI components on the client side, combined with a backend that supports WebSocket-based communication.
 It offers users a seamless experience with features like authentication, real-time messaging, user profile management, and notifications.